New climate report: Oceans rising faster, ice melting more

 And for the first time, the international team of scientists is projecting that "some island nations are likely to become uninhabitable due to climate-related ocean and cryosphere change."

+"Climate change is already irreversible," French climate scientist Valérie Masson-Delmotte, a report lead author, said in a Wednesday news conference in Monaco.
+"Due to the heat uptake in the ocean, we can't go back. "

+But many of the worst-case projections in the report can still be avoided depending on how the world handles the emissions of heat-trapping gases, the report's authors said.

-The IPCC increased its projected end-of-century sea level rise in the worst case scenario by nearly four inches (10 centimeters) from its 2013 projections because of increased recent melt of ice sheets in Greenland and Antarctica.
+The IPCC increased its projected end-of-century sea level rise in the worst-case scenario by nearly four inches (10 centimeters) from its 2013 projections because of the increased recent melting of ice sheets in Greenland and Antarctica.

 "Sea level continues to rise at an increasing rate," the report said.
 "Extreme sea level events that are historically rare (once per century in the recent past) are projected to occur frequently (at least once per year) at many locations by 2050."